 Nichola Johnson, MFA - Founder/Owner/Director.
 Dance - ballet, modern, choreography and composition, tap, musical theatre.
 Director of The Complex Dance Theatre.

 ~Nichola began dancing at the age of three under the direction of the late, Roy Perrault and hasn't stopped since!
 Nichola studied Dance Pedagogy at The Hartford Camerata Conservatory, holds a Bachelor's Degree in Fine Arts and an MFA in Interdisciplinary Arts from Goddard College.
 Nichola has spent her life immersed in the performing arts and brings a passion to this community that is infectious.
-Nichola began The Complex in 2004, then named - Nichola Johnson's Studio of Dance.
+Nichola founded The Complex in 2004, then named - Nichola Johnson's Studio of Dance.
 In the past 15 years The Complex has grown and evolved into an anchor for the town of Putnam.
-Nichola is a performing arts teacher at Arts at The Capitol Theatre - a performing arts high school in Willimantic CT and an Adjunct Professor of Performing Arts/Dance at Eastern CT State University.
+Nichola is an Adjunct Professor of Performing Arts/Dance at Eastern CT State University.
 She also served as the Associate Director of The Cultural Center at Eagle Hill and as a Professor of Dance at Nichols College.
 Most recently, Nichola Directed and Choreographed "Cabaret" for ECSU.
 Her work has been seen in numerous venues, schools and colleges throughout New England.
 Nichola is passionate about creating arts programs that advance the development of our youth and emerging artists.

 Julie Watt, MFA - Owner/Director of Communication.
 Visual and Creative Art - painting, drawing, creative process, photography, creative writing, 3-dimensional art, community art, graphic design